lockss/lockss.github.io/software/manual/installing/docker.md

 ## Enable Docker at Startup

-Unless you are only trying out the LOCKSS system on a machine that will not be running it or Docker routinely, enable Docker to launch at startup with Systemd:
+Unless you are only trying out the LOCKSS system on a machine that will not be running it or Docker routinely, enable Docker to launch at startup with systemd:

     sudo systemctl enable docker